daat-uvigo/WebEntradasSanTeleco/README.md

 # Web Entradas San Teleco

+Although this repository is public, the content is under copyright by the contributors of it and DAAT Uvigo.
+So no one except those who hold copyright can use/modify/share as stated here https://choosealicense.com/no-permission/

 ## Astro

 This project uses [Astro](https://astro.build/) for frontend static generation and API endpoints to implement backend logic